How to “Brand” Your Professional Image

 Can any job seeker have a brand?
 Yes, absolutely.
 You can control the way you are perceived by employers, and you should have a 360-degree approach, especially since the job market is so fiercely competitive.
 Here are some considerations:

 How you dress for the interview

-Billionaires, celebrities and Fortune 500 executives are very concerned about how their employees represent them, especially if you are the right-hand to a CEO or high-net-worth individual.
-The way you dress says a lot about you, so a lot of consideration should go into your attire.
-If you’re going to be interviewing to work for a VIP, then it’s certainly possible that you will go through a long, arduous interview process – which can actually take months and be six-stages long.
+Billionaires, celebrities, and Fortune 500 executives are very concerned about how their employees represent them, especially if you are the right-hand to a CEO or high-net-worth individual.
+The way you dress says a lot about you.
+A lot of consideration should go into your attire.
+If you’re going to be interviewing to work for a VIP, then it’s certainly possible that you will go through a long, arduous interview process -- which can actually take months and be up to six-stages long.

 Every interaction you have with the potential employer is a chance to win them over, so don’t wear the same outfit every time just because you think it makes you look good.
-Do a little spying and visit the LinkedIn pages of people working in the company, and doing some homework online may also shed some light on the interview process (Glassdoor.com is great for this).
-It’s common for former, current and potential candidates to post tid-bits that can help you get an insight as to what they’re looking for.
+Do a little spying and visit the LinkedIn pages of people working in the company to get some ideas.
+Also, doing some research online may also shed some light on the interview process.
+Glassdoor.com, for example, is great for this.
+If you're lucky, you might find a former or current employee who posted some information that can help you get an insight as to what they’re looking for.

 Your online and social media presence

 Not enough people pay attention to how they are perceived online.
 Social media profiles can completely destroy your career.
 It’s scientifically and statistically proven that most HR managers are going to research the candidate at some time during the interview process (93% of employers do).
 Make sure that all of your social media profiles are set to private, and of course make sure that your profile picture is professional -- no selfies, especially on LinkedIn.